cubicbyte/reddit-account-generator/README.md

 ## Quick info

-You need to have Firefox installed on your machine for this script to work.
-Will be fixed in the future.

 You still need to activate the accounts via email.
 But it doesn't take much time.

 #### TODO: